mrbean-bremen/ghrepo-stats/README.md

 Have you ever wondered how the number of stargazers or the number of open issues has changed over time for your (or any) GitHub repository?
-I did, so I wrote this small command line tool to do this (and to play around with the GitHub API).
+I did, so I wrote this small command line tool to do this.

 *ghrepo-stats* uses [pygithub](https://github.com/PyGithub/PyGithub) to collect some statistics from a specific repository using a command line tool and show it using [matplotlib](https://github.com/matplotlib/matplotlib).
-This is mostly a playground to try out the GitHub API.

 Features
 --------